If-0n/Glide/README.md

 # Glide
-Glide is a MultiAPI injector that works most of the time it supports KrnlAPI WrdAPI and EasyExploits API, Easyexploits sometimes works Wrd almost always works so probally just use that and Krnl is not implemented well but maybe in the future
+Glide As of 2023-04-05 is discontinued as im making Glide V2 which is a injector that is going to be paid for the moment being but will be free after beta.

 # Use